 Samaritan Flight Program

 Parkview has two Samaritan medical helicopters that operate from bases in Fort Wayne (Samaritan 1) and Rochester, Ind.
 (Samaritan 2).
 The Fort Wayne base is located at Parkview Regional Medical Center on the north side of the city.
-Both helicopters are called into action by Parkview Huntington Hospital’s EMS dispatch system.
+Both helicopters are called into action by Parkview Logistics Center located on the Parkview Hospital Randallia campus.

 Serving patients across the region

-Since the Samaritan Flight Program began in 1989, its helicopter crews have flown more than 21,000 patients who needed critical medical assistance.
-In 2012 alone, crews cared for 997 patients on 972 flights.
+- Since the Samaritan Flight Program began in 1989, its helicopter crews have flown more than 24,000 patients who needed critical medical assistance.

 Because of the affiliation between Samaritan and the Parkview Trauma Centers, the region’s first verified Level II adult and pediatric trauma centers, transportation and medical care can often begin sooner for critically ill patients who are transported to the medical center.
 To support the trauma program, Parkview has medical specialists available around the clock.